xinyu-dev/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 Note that you might not get exactly the same numbers as reported here because of the stochastic nature of LLM generations.

 !!! note
     The commands provided here assume you're working with a local machine where benchmarks/subsets are evaluated sequentially which will take a very long time.
 If running on slurm, by default we will run each benchmark and their random seeds as an independent job.
+You can control the number of parallel jobs with `--num_jobs` parameter.